benevantmathew/bene-lfs/README.md

 # Notes
 - Skips Vim build tests, its froze my terminal.
-- I would be omit any sensitive data i used for the build.
+- I would omit any sensitive data i used for the build.

 # Last Updated
 - 2025-11-20